JMP (statistical software)

-JMP (pronounced "jump") is a suite of computer programs for statistical analysis developed by JMP, a subsidiary of SAS Institute.
-It was launched in 1989 to take advantage of the graphical user interface introduced by the Macintosh operating systems.
-It has since been significantly rewritten and made available also for the Windows operating system.
-JMP is used in applications such as Six Sigma, quality control, and engineering, design of experiments, as well as for research in science, engineering, and social sciences.
+JMP (pronounced "jump") is a suite of computer programs for statistical analysis and machine learning developed by JMP, a subsidiary of SAS Institute.
+The program was launched in 1989 to take advantage of the graphical user interface introduced by the Macintosh operating systems.
+It has since been significantly rewritten and made available for the Windows operating system.

+The software is focused on exploratory visual analytics, where users investigate and explore data.
+It also supports the verification of these explorations by hypothesis testing, data mining, or other analytic methods.
+Discoveries made using JMP's analytical tools are commonly applied for experimental design.

-The software can be purchased in any of five configurations: JMP, JMP Pro, JMP Clinical, JMP Genomics and JMP Live.
-It formerly included the Graph Builder iPad App.
+JMP is used in applications such as data mining, Six Sigma, quality control, design of experiments, as well as for research in science, engineering, and social sciences.
+The software can be purchased in any of four configurations: JMP, JMP Pro, JMP Clinical, and JMP Live.
 JMP can be automated with its proprietary scripting language, JSL.
-The software is focused on exploratory visual analytics, where users investigate and explore data.
-These explorations can also be verified by hypothesis testing, data mining, or other analytic methods.
-In addition, discoveries made through graphical exploration can lead to a designed experiment that can be both designed and analyzed with JMP.